 LM Dr. Dana Mackenzie is a USCF Life Master, a PhD mathematician, and an award-winning mathematics and science journalist and author.
 LM Dana Mackenzie started playing tournament chess during the “Fischer boom” of 1971-72 and never quit.
 Champion of North Carolina in 1985 & 1987, and became a master in 1988.
 Mackenzie now lives in Santa Cruz, CA and runs a chess club for kids at the local library.
 His passion for chess and his enthusiasm for teaching is unmistakable.

-30 year veteran of the computer game industry and partner in ChessLecture.com.
-I have a background in development, marketing and business analysis.
+Hello and its nice to meet you.
+I am a 30 year veteran of the computer game industry and partner in ChessLecture.com.
+I have a background in development, marketing and business analysis and I am a fan of Chess.
 I have been online since the early 80s.